-As part of an administrative review, TDA examines the Plan of Operation (Form H1406), to determine whether the CE is operating the FMNP consistent with the information provided to TDA at the time of application and any subsequent amendments.
+As part of a review, TDA examines Application for Participation/Plan of Operation, to determine whether the CE is operating the SFMNP consistent with the information provided to TDA at the time of application and any subsequent amendments.
 During an administrative review, a CE must make all program records available to the reviewers, including, but not limited to:

 - Documents concerning a CE's application for participation,

+- Documentation of participant eligibility,

+- Health and sanitation documentation,

-- All required FMNP forms,
+- All required SFMNP forms,

 - Records of voucher distribution,

 - Records of training,

-- Records of spent FMNP funds,
+- Records of spent SFMNP funds,

 - Cost allocation records,

 - Records of subcontracting,

 - Claims and redeemed vouchers,

-- Procurement records.
+- Procurement records,

-- Health and sanitation documentation,

-- Single audit records,
+- Audit records,

-- Written processes and procedures related to the operation of the FMNP; and
+- Written processes and procedures related to the operation of the SFMNP,

-- Civil rights compliance.
+- Civil rights compliance, and

+- Data collected on racial/ethnic categories of current and potential participants.